 Most people of a certain socioeconomic class believe that the ideal, “proper” career is salaried, full-time employment at someone else’s business.
 Many people in this class never even imagine any other way to make a living, but there are alternatives.
 In Australia, like other countries, you’re free to register your own business number and then do whatever it is that people will pay for.
 That includes sitting at a desk and working on software and computer systems, or other work that’s more commonly done as an employee.

 So why is salaried employment so popular?
 As someone who’s done both kinds of employment, one answer is obvious: stability.
 You can be (mostly) sure about exactly how much money you’ll make in the next six months when you have a salary.
 The next obvious answer is simplicity: as long as you meet the minimum bar of “work” done (whatever “work” means), the company promises to look after you.
-You don’t have to think about where your next dollar comes from, or about marketing, or insurances, or accounting, or even how to find people to socialise with.
+You don’t have to think about where your next dollar comes from, or about marketing, or insurances, or accounting, or even how to find people to be friends with.

 That sums up the main reasons to like salaried employment (not that they’re bad reasons).
 I sometimes hear claims about other benefits of salaried employment, but they’re typically things that you can buy.
 If you’re self-employed and your work isn’t paying you enough to have the same lifestyle as you could under a salary (doing the same work) that means you’re not billing high enough.
 A lot of people make that mistake when they quit a salaried job for self-employment, but it’s still just a mistake.